 They are environmentally manufactured so as to not leave a big footprint on the environment (the other nonstick surfaces are made out of chemicals that do not break down easily)

 All ceramic or silicon coated cookware is safe for humans and animals alike.
 Most ceramic coatings will not harm birds.
 Also, ceramic coatings do not contain toxic substances.

 There are opinions galore as to whether these pans are good and truly nonstick.
-The funny thing about it is that there seems to be no “in-betweens”.
-People either love them or hate them and in my opinion there are many factors to take into consideration.
+The funny thing about it is that there seem to be no “in-betweens”.
+People either love them or hate them and in my opinion, there are many factors to take into consideration.
 Just scroll down and read my readers’ comments.

 Quality matters.
 Not all ceramic cooking surfaces are created equal.
 The problem with these new surfaces is that they seem to wear out after several uses.
 At least that seems to be the problem with some people.

 In reality, the only true “con” that I have found is that the surfaces seem to lose the ability to release the food easily.

 So if you want to get a green pan (and please pay close attention) you need to be mindful of the following:

 – Do not use excessive heat.
 A ceramic coated pan should be heated to medium heat, unless it is built to withstand a lot of heat such as the Zwilling-JA-Henckels-Spirit -Thermolon-Fry-Pan.

 – Always hand wash it.
 It is not difficult to wash a nonstick pan by hand.
 The dishwasher detergent eventually wears out the slick surface.
 Play it safe and wash your pan by hand.

 – Buy good quality cookware.
 Choose tri-ply construction with a thick aluminum interior that will conduct heat evenly and will retain it for continued cooking.